 The surgeon will create a series of small incisions around the elbow, and insert an arthroscopic camera and other tools.
 The camera enables the doctor to view the entire area of the elbow as the procedure is performed.
 Fluid is injected into the space around the elbow, expanding the joint so that it can be assessed for any signs of damage or disease.
 Once the condition has been diagnosed, arthroscopic tools are used to repair any damage.
 During this portion of the procedure, bone spurs may be filed down and loose, damaged cartilage will be removed.

-Once the treatment is complete, the small incisions will closed with either sutures or surgical staples.
+Once the treatment is complete, the small incisions will be closed with either sutures or surgical staples.
 The elbow is bandaged, and the patient is provided with medication for pain relief.
 In most cases, the patient is permitted to return home the same day.

 Risks of an Arthroscopic Debridement of the Elbow

 While arthroscopic debridement of the elbow is generally considered a safe procedure, in rare cases complications arise.
 The risks associated with this procedure include: